oeyoews/dotfiles/archive/cheat/sheets/bug.md

 -   for markdonw preview vim, window click focus in gnome-tweak, window settings, to setup click-focus
 -  disable 息屏 to resolve this black screen in some time
+- when use a bug branch, note delete it , because is's some configct for your current file in sometimes

 TODO_BUG